 This fact has become disturbingly apparent since the election of Barack Obama as press member after press member has jumped on the executive branch's bandwagon like a teenybopper fawning over a rock star.

 This follows eight years of most media outlets blaming every bad thing that happened anywhere in the world -- including hurricanes, wildfires, and tornadoes -- on George W. Bush and/or someone in his administration.

 Our media neutered Bush in 2005.
 Their efforts effectively put an end to his presidency in the first year of his second term.
-Now, with a Democrat about to be sworn in as president, the hatred for the executive branch is gone, and it's suddenly one for all and all for one.Consider first the metamorphosis of MSNBC's Chris Matthews -- you know, the alleged journalist who actually admitted with cameras rolling that he gets a thrill up his legwhenever Obama speaks.
+Now, with a Democrat about to be sworn in as president, the hatred for the executive branch is gone, and it's suddenly one for all and all for one.thrill up his leg

 Having proudly declared shortly after Election Day that his job is to make Obama's presidency successful(doesn't it make you wonder if this is how his bosses at NBC see things, too?)
 Matthews gave an enthusiastic "Good for you" to Time's Joe Klein when the latter said on last Sunday's"Chris Matthews Show" that he felt 2009 would be a good year for the new president.

 Making Matthews' behavioral change even more hypocritical was his defense of a seemingly indefensible remark he made at the party given for the tenth anniversary of "Hardball."